Vanchinathan: Legacy

 The assassination of Ashe was one of the significant events in the Indian independence movement in South India.
-It supported the rise of revolutionary movement which supported the use of arms as against the moderate movement propagated by Gandhi and others.
+It marked the rise of revolutionary movement which supported the use of arms as against the moderate movement propagated by Mahatma Gandhi and others.
 Ashe was the first and last British high ranking official to be assassinated in South India during the rule of the British.

-The railway station in Tamil Nadu where he shot Ashe is named in his remembrance as Vanchi Maniyachchi Junction railway station.
-In 2010, the Government of Tamil Nadu announced that a memorial will be built in Sengottai at his birthplace.
-The memorial was inaugurated in 2013.
-Many streets and localities have been named after him.
+The railway station in Tamil Nadu, where he shot Ashe, was renamed as Vanchi Maniyachchi Junction railway station in his remembrance.
+In 2010, the Government of Tamil Nadu announced that a memorial will be built at his birthplace in Sengottai, and the memorial was inaugurated in 2013.
+Many streets and localities in Tamil Nadu and Puducherry have been named after him.

-In the Tamil film Kappalottiya Thamizhan (1961) based on the life of V. O. Chidambaram Pillai, Balaji played the role of Vanchinathan and various events involving Vanjinathan including the assassination event are showcased.
+In the Tamil film Kappalottiya Thamizhan (1961) based on the life of Chidambaram Pillai, Balaji played the role of Vanchinathan and various events involving Vanjinathan, including the assassination event, are showcased.